Arctanyn/TvFilms/README.md

 2) Search for titles by their name and immediately go to the page with their detailed description
    ![image](https://user-images.githubusercontent.com/81229461/159761295-89062c9b-cc63-47ad-8ffe-70ea1d7ec9d7.png)

-3) Add your favorite titles to bookmarks to return to them later The bookmarks screen stores all your added titles, which you can delete at any time
+3) Add your favorite titles to bookmarks to return to them later.
+The bookmarks screen stores all your added titles, which you can delete at any time
    ![image](https://user-images.githubusercontent.com/81229461/159760593-a2a2fda6-bcc0-4691-a003-86443791d1ab.png)

 4) View information on upcoming movies and TV series